kyma-project/kyma/docs/serverless-v2/01-02-serverless-v2.md

 title: Architecture
 ---

-Serverless v2 replies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing functions, and [Tekton](https://github.com/tektoncd/pipeline) as a pipeline for creating and running on-cluster processes.
+Serverless v2 replies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing functions, and [Tekton](https://github.com/tektoncd/pipeline) as a pipeline for creating and Docker images.
 See how these and other resources process a lambda within a Kyma cluster:

 ![Serverless v2 architecture](./assets/serverless-v2-architecture.svg)